Protease-activated receptor

-Protease-activated receptors PAR are not to be mistaken with PAR proteins, a group of regulators of cellular polarity named after their associated partitioning phenotype.
+Protease-activated receptors, or PARs, are not to be mistaken with PAR proteins, a group of regulators of cellular polarity named after their associated partitioning phenotype.

 Classification

-There are four mammalian members of the protease-activated receptor (PAR) family: PAR1 - encoded by the gene F2R, PAR2 - F2RL1, PAR3 - F2RL2 and PAR4 - F2RL3, all these genes have their locus on chromosome 5 except of PAR4, which is on chromosome 19.
+There are four mammalian members of the protease-activated receptor (PAR) family: PAR1 – encoded by the gene F2R, PAR2 – F2RL1, PAR3 – F2RL2 and PAR4 – F2RL3, each of these genes has its locus on chromosome 5 except that of PAR4, which is on chromosome 19.
+The protease specificities, expression patterns, and functions of each PAR vary across a range of tissues and cell types.
 They are also members of the seven-transmembrane G-protein-coupled receptor superfamily, and are expressed throughout the body.

 History

-PAR1 was firstly described in 1991 on human platelets as a thrombin receptor.
-In 1994 another member of this family was discovered, S. Nystedt named it simply proteinase activated receptor 2.
-Experiments on F2R knockout mice then led to the discovery of PAR3 and PAR4.
+When scientists were researching the process of blood clotting in the late 1980s, they made the discovery of protease-activated receptors (PARs).
+A novel protein that was activated by thrombin, a crucial part of the clotting cascade, was discovered by a research team at the University of California, San Francisco in 1991.
+The team was directed by Shaun Coughlin.
+This protein, which was eventually given the designation protease-activated receptor 1 (PAR1), was the first to be recognized as a member of the PAR family.

+A second thrombin-activated protein, later known as PAR3, was identified in 1994.
+Later research revealed that PAR3 works as a cofactor for PAR4 but lacks a useful intracellular domain.
+A third member of the PAR family, known as PAR2, was discovered as a protein triggered by in 1996.